laurent22/joplin/readme/email_to_note.md

 ### Desktop

-To be able to see the Joplin Cloud tab in the desktop application you need to have the Synchronization set to Joplin Cloud.
+To copy your Inbox Email you will need to navigate to the Options screen and then to the Joplin Cloud tab.
+You will need to have your synchronization set to Joplin Cloud.

 <img src="https://raw.githubusercontent.com/pedr/joplin/email-to-note-docs/Assets/WebsiteAssets/images/email_to_note/desktop.png" width="80%"/>

 ### Mobile

-To be able to see the Joplin Cloud section in the Mobile application you need to have the Synchronization set to Joplin Cloud.
+To copy your Inbox Email you will need to navigate to the Configurations screen and find the Joplin Cloud section.
+You will need to have your synchronization set to Joplin Cloud.

 <img src="https://raw.githubusercontent.com/pedr/joplin/email-to-note-docs/Assets/WebsiteAssets/images/email_to_note/mobile.png" width="50%"/>